jangyong94/sample/README.md

 Projects
 ========

-- Proposer of research project: "Diffractive 2D Laser Projector" which is supported by the MKE(The ministry of Knowledge Economy), Korea(2012-)
+- Proposer of research project: "Diffractive 2D Laser Projector"<br/>
+  which is supported by the MKE(The ministry of Knowledge Economy), Korea(2012-)